 Bigfoot,

-I don't know what state you are in, but if it's Oklahoma, you can get help clean up the well site.
-OERB, 1-800-664-1301 has been great helping me clean up several wells site from the 1960 on.
+I don’t know what state you are in, but if it’s Oklahoma, you can get help clean up the well site.
+OERB, 1-800-664-1301 has been great helping me clean up several well sites from the 1960s on.
 I believe the state takes so much out of each oil check to put in OERB piggy bank.
-So, you may not get it done over night, but they will do it free in most cases.
-Most of the people who great the contract will do it right.
+So, you may not get it done overnight, but they will do it free in most cases.
+Most of the people who get the contract will do it right.
 I think they get 3 companies billing on each problem.

 I am not sure what you are referring to.
 A "deadman switch" is automatically activated in the case of a blowout.
 That is my extent of plumbing knowledge on a rig.